 For the purpose of benchmarking, Killam reviews and considers its identified peer group as a primary source of reference.
 The compensation peer group was determined in consultation with Killam's external compensation consultant based on several factors, including annual revenues, total assets, market capitalization, funds from operations, characteristics of assets, geography of operations and corporate ownership structure.
-Specifically, the intent is for Killam to fall in the median of the group in terms of both assets and EBITDA, to ensure that Killam's relative size is considered and reflected in benchmarking.
-Based upon the review of Killam's peer group by Hugessen, the Compensation and HR Committee approved the following changes to Killam's compensation peer group in 2022:
+Specifically, the intent is for Killam to fall in the median of the group in terms of both assets and earnings before interest, tax, depreciation and amortization ("EBITDA"), to ensure that Killam's relative size is considered and reflected in benchmarking.